swo/amr_geography/notes.md

 - What's up with ECDC vs. Kahlmeter?
 - Check on the non-finite values in the combined plot
+- Garcia-Rey 2004 gives *percent* resistant

+# Introduction

+Say we want to do an outpatient antibiotic use intervention.
+At what length scale do we need to do the intervention to see an effect?
+How long does the intervention (or the wait until the effect) need to be?

+# Methods

-# Data sources
+## Data sources

+Limited ourselves to three bug/drug combos because there's a lot of literature about them, and they include some of the most-cited literature:

-- S. pneumoniae and beta-lactams
+- *S. pneumoniae* and beta-lactams
-- S. pneumoniae and macrolides
+- *S. pneumoniae* and macrolides
-- E. coli and quinolones
+- *E. coli* and quinolones

-Maaaaaybe E. coli and trimethoprim
+(Maaaaaybe E. coli and trimethoprim)

+Also limited to studies that have directly accessible data (raw in tables or extractable from plots) or that reported the results of single-variable regressions (resistance against use).

 When I have access to the raw data (either just reported in a table in the paper or extracted from the figures):